NemoAndrea/SpotiStation/docs/assembly.md

 1. Headers onto the `NeoKey Sockets` facing outward [3X]
 2. Headers on the `NeoKey Sockets` facing inward [2X]
 3. Headers onto the `RGB matrix bonnet`
-4. Ground wires together
+4. Adding headers to NeoSlider ground & solder ground wires together

 > **☠️ Warning: for your own health, always solder in a well ventilated area or have a system that extracts the soldering fumes.**

 First, let's do the 3 outward sockets.
 It's going to be a huge help if you have something that can hold onto the parts while you solder (unless you have 4 arms).
-Break off two pins of the right angled headers and solder them onto the NeoKey `S+` and `S-` holes.  **⚠️ Ensure you are soldering on the side with the LED (otherwise the switch wont fit!).** Have the headers point outward.
+Break off two pins of the right angled headers and solder them onto the NeoKey `S+` and `S-` holes (also labeled as C(athode) and A(node)).  **⚠️Ensure you are soldering on the side with the LED (otherwise the switch wont fit!).** Have the headers point outward.

 ![electronics step 3 - outward soldering](../media/assembly/electronics_step_3.JPG)